the1lab/1lab/src/Cat/Diagram/Product/Solver.lagda.md

 Now, for the solver interface.
-This follows the usual pattern: we create a list of names that we will pass to `withReduceDefs`{.Agda}, which will prevent Agda from normalizing away the things we want to reflect upon.
+This follows the usual pattern: we create a list of names that we will pass to `withReduceDefs`{.Agda}, which will prevent Mikan from normalizing away the things we want to reflect upon.

 ```agda
   dont-reduce : List Name